EV charging network ChargePoint launches fleet management solutions

-June 16 (Reuters) - ChargePoint Holdings Inc (CHPT.N), one of the world's oldest and largest electric vehicle charging networks, on Wednesday unveiled solutions to help fleet operators manage their vehicles as they increasingly switch from fossil fuels to electric batteries.
+(Reuters) -ChargePoint Holdings Inc, one of the world’s oldest and largest electric vehicle charging networks, on Wednesday unveiled solutions to help fleet operators manage their vehicles as they increasingly switch from fossil fuels to electric batteries.

 When making that transition, commercial fleet operators are faced with the question of whether they should charge their vehicles in large numbers at depots or separately at drivers’ homes.